-The proposed RCC pavement road in Mirakata, which will be improved under this package, is running through the localities of Modonmia Hazipara, Hayderpara, Miarakata, Kalarmarpara, Moshjidpara and Pillarpara under one identified union named 1 number Uttar Dhrung Union of kutubdia Upazila of Cox's Bazar and also through numerous socio-economic, environmental, and religious establishments and features.
-A good many smaller connecting roads/branches and alleys harbors at different chinages all along the road, pouring substantial numbers of commuters and passersby into the mainstream.
-Different types motorized and non-motorized vehicles and at least 2,500 people pass through the road in a typical day.
+The proposed Nutun Bazar to Kazibari Road will be improved by BC which is running through the localities of Jaigirghona & Fakiraghona of 08 No. Ward under Boro Moheshkhali union and Doilarpara of 06 No. Ward under Kutubjom union of Moheshkhali Upazila of Cox's Bazar and also through numerous socio-economic, environmental, and religious establishments and features.
+A good many smaller connecting roads/branches and alleys harbors at different chainages all along the road, pouring substantial numbers of commuters and passersby into the mainstream.
+Different types of motorized and non-motorized vehicles and at least 10,000 people pass through the road in a typical day.
 The area is geographically differentiated but mostly flat land areas, and substantial homestead forest coverage is present across the areas.
 An already defined Right of Ways (ROW) all through the road length and present road conditions state that the proposed sub-project is not located within any environmentally sensitive areas (for becoming affected by the interventions) and has no chance to create adverse impacts to important environmental components.
-The road has got sufficient open spaces on both sides for further improvement works, wherever required, and there is very little chance for felling of trees.
-However, a maximum number of 5 trees are estimated to be cleared out during the construction period, if any unexpected circumstance arises.
-However, as part of offsetting measures for any potential felling trees and environmental enhancement works in the areas, 25 nos. of trees will be planted along the roadside, and sufficient budgeting has been planned for.
+The road has got sufficient open spaces on both sides for further improvement works.
 Impacts on air quality during the construction phase may turn to negative.
 In fact, the main impacts include dust generation from crushers, vehicles and the transportation of all types of construction materials.
 Noise emission from construction machineries and equipment can cause nuisance to local residents, workers and faunal species in the forested lands.
 Thus, the ambient noise level might have potential to increase temporarily and intermittently in the close vicinity of active construction fronts.
 The most challenging part during the construction period would be managing traffic efficiently while running the works uninterrupted.
 Contractors need to pay especial heed on this issue during the construction period.

 During the survey conducted by the D&S safeguards team, many different features have been identified.
-Among those different socio-economic and environmental features within half a kilometer from the centerline of the proposed road, major features in terms of having potential sensitivity to receive any impacts and having closer proximity to the road length are tabulated hereunder.
+Among those different socio-economic and environmental features within half a kilometer from the centerline of the proposed road, major features in terms of having potential sensitivity to receive any impacts and having closer proximity to the road length are tabulated hereunder with Potential impacts in regards of distances.